questiegit/questiegit.github.io/_posts/2018-07-07-BensonBlog.md

 ---
 layout: post
-title: Week 1 @ Metis Data Science Bootcamp: Project Benson!
+title: Week 1 at Metis Data Science Bootcamp: Project Benson!
 ---

 Monday 7/2/18 marked the start of the journey into Data Science with Metis.
 We are a cohort of 14 people, of varying industry experience and backgrounds.
 As we learned primarily about